rranghar/kubernetes-ingress/docs/content/tutorials/nginx-ingress-istio.md

 nginx-ingress   nginx-ingress-5898f94c49-v4jrf            2/2     Running   1          41s
 ```

-For our application, we are using two new features released in v1.11.
-These are avaiable in `VirtualServer/VirtualServeroute`.

-Here is our VirtualServer configuration to use with Istio: (note `use-cluster-ip` and `requestHeaders`)
+Here is our VirtualServer configuration to use with Istio service mesh: (note `use-cluster-ip` and `requestHeaders`) which are require settings when using Istio service mesh.

 ```yaml
 apiVersion: k8s.nginx.org/v1